wbsg-uni-mannheim/SelfRefinement4ExtractGPT/README.md

-# Self-Refinement Strategies for LLM-based Product Attribute Value Extraction
+# Automated Self-Refinement and Self-Correction for LLM-based Product Attribute Value Extraction
-This repository contains code and data for the paper "Self-Refinement Strategies for LLM-based Product Attribute Value Extraction".
+This repository contains code and data for the paper "Automated Self-Refinement and Self-Correction for LLM-based Product Attribute Value Extraction".

 ### Requirements